 The 10-Year Vision is unique in Canada.
-It's a region-wide, integrated plan – from transportation to light rail to bus to roads and bridges – that supports our 30-year Regional Transportation Strategy and Regional Growth Strategy.
+It's a region-wide, integrated plan – from SkyTrain to buses to roads and bridges – that supports our 30-year Regional Transportation Strategy and Regional Growth Strategy.

 For a snapshot of the investments included in each phase of the 10-Year Vision, view the 10-Year Vision Dashboard.

 What is the 10-Year Vision Phase One Plan?

 On November 23, 2016, the Mayors' Council and TransLink's Board of Directors reviewed and approved Phase One of the 10-Year Vision.
 The Phase One Plan reflects feedback received from the public consultation process and represents a major step forward – the first significant new investment in transit and roads in Metro Vancouver since 2009.
 The Plan is the first in a series of investment plans, each designed to advance the significant transit and transportation improvements outlined in the 10-Year Vision.

 Phase One of the 10-Year Vision will see an investment of approximately $2 billion in expanded transit services, transit infrastructure, and improvements for roads, cycling and walking – Metro Vancouver's biggest transit service expansion since 2009.